-Small Site Retirement Housing Roadside Stands and Sweetgrass Basket Stands shall be subject to the following standards:
+Roadside Stands and Sweetgrass Basket Stands shall be subject to the following standards:

-- A. Vehicle parking for Sweetgrass Basket Stands shall be located entirely out of all travel lanes with a minimum of two feet of clearance between the edge of the travel lane and any parked vehicle or Roadside and the Stand. - B. The following requirements shall apply to Roadside Stands in addition to all other applicable requirements of this Ordinance: - 1.
-Maximum covered area of 500 square feet; and - 2.
-Roadside Stands selling Indigenous Produce are not required to be located on the same Lot as the Farm on which the produce being sold is grown when the following requirements are met: (a) the Lot where the stand is located is owned by the Person, entity, etc. that owns the Farm on which the produce being sold is grown; and (b) the stand is located within one mile of the Farm on which the produce being sold is grown. - The sale of Indigenous Produce shall not occur within parking and Stand shall be setback at least 5 feet' from the Right-of-Way; - 4.
-The sale location and layout shall not cause traffic safety problems; - 5.
-At least two cars can be parked safely by the vendor; and - 6.
+- A. Vehicle parking for Sweetgrass Basket Stands shall be located entirely out of all travel lanes with a minimum of two feet of clearance between the edge of the travel lane and any parked vehicle and the Stand. - B. The following requirements shall apply to Roadside Stands in addition to all other applicable requirements of this Ordinance: - 1.
+Maximum covered area of 500 square feet; - 2.
+Roadside Stands are not required to be located on the same Lot as the Farm on which the produce being sold is grown when the following requirements are met: (a) the Lot where the stand is located is owned by the Person, entity, etc. that owns the Farm on which the produce being sold is grown; and (b) the stand is located within one mile of the Farm on which the produce being sold is grown. - 3.
+The parking and Stand shall be setback at least 5 feet' from the Right-of-Way; - 4.
+The location and layout shall not cause traffic safety problems; - 5.
+At least two cars can be parked safely; and - 6.
 The permission of the Property Owner has been obtained in writing. - C. Zoning Permits are not required for Roadside Stands or Sweetgrass Basket Stands.